PalMassimo/learning-background/Terraform/Notes.md

 To know what resources have to be destroyed or created when we run `terraform apply` `terraform destroy` or `terraform plan`, terraform looks to its state file.
 This file is created by Terraform, in which it stores the state of the infrastructure that is being created from the tf files.
 This state allows terraform to map real world resource to our existing configuration.
 The file is called `terraform.tfstate`.

 With `terraform refresh` terraform tries to reconcile the state that Terraform knows (i.e. the one defined in the `terraform.tfstate`) with the current state (i.e. the deployed infrastructure).

+Instead of using `terraform refresh`, we can use `terraform apply -refresh-only`.

 ## Read, generate and edit configuration